Festival Safety Announcement

 What a line up – plus family-friendly and free to attend!

-The River Teign community just can’t wait to welcome the ‘Johanna Lucretia’, a two masted schooner from Plymouth, who will arrive on the Friday afternoon just before our festival.
+The River Teign community just can’t wait to welcome the ‘T. S. Pelican of London’, a sail training ship based in the United Kingdom, who will arrive on the Friday around noon to start off our festival.
 In traditional maritime style, a flotilla of local boats will welcome her to the River Teign, where she will be moored over the festival weekend and open to visitors.
 Our festival will play host to an abundance of fabulous maritime experiences and a record number of shanty singing groups – who are all cued up and ready to go!

 So join us, as we celebrate the Southwest’s deep-rooted maritime traditions.